MITRECND/WhoDat/README.md

 page - The page to return, combining this with size you can get the results in chunks unique - Only accepted if ES scripting is enabled (read above)

+###Note on the unique parameter
+If you're using the unique parameter, note that paging of results is disabled, but the size paramter will still be used to control the number of results returned.

 Untested Stuff
 =============